yairTzach/ShoesShopFullstack/README.md

 To start the application, run the following command in the terminal: node server.js

-## The app should now be running on http://localhost:3000/html/main.html
+ The app should now be running on http://localhost:3000/html/main.html

-## Running Tests

 ## How to Run Tests:
-## 1. Ensure your MongoDB server is running.
+ 1. Ensure your MongoDB server is running.
 If it's not running, you'll need to start it first.
-## 2. If your application is already running in one terminal, open a new terminal window or tab.
+ 2. If your application is already running in one terminal, open a new terminal window or tab.
-## 3. Navigate to the public/js/test directory where the test file is located:
+ 3. Navigate to the public/js/test directory where the test file is located:

 cd /path/to/your/project/public/js/test